 Therefore, good design is many things to Mia Lagerman: “It’s when everything comes together.
 It is best when you explain it in a few words, when you understand it without endless long explanations, pictures and texts.”

 “Aesthetics is very personal and something that grows all the time.
 You develop your eye through your whole life.
-I think it is boring when everything suddenly resembles each other, when it becomes nice, proper and predictable.
-I like it to be a little improper, a little wrong, dirty or lopsided so that it can interest the eye.”
+I think it is boring when everything suddenly resembles each other, when it becomes nice, proper and predictable.”

 Graduated from Konstfacksskolan in 1991, and after a trainee position at the furniture company Blå Station, Mia joined the group Studio Copenhagen, an external IKEA design studio.
 She was a part of the group for three years, and during that time she made several award winning products such as, Ånn and Trofast for IKEA with the team.
 She also took part in the work around IKEA’s Democratic Design exhibitions displayed in Milan, New York and Singapore in the mid 90´s.